The purposes of the not-for-profit group are:

 - To work with other interested parties to establish a higher profile for this important aspect of Birmingham’s sporting heritage

-The Harry Gem Project is a member of:
+The Harry Gem Project is a member of the Birmingham Heritage Forum.

-Robert Holland was born and educated in Birmingham, has spent his working life in the advertising and marketing business and lives in Harborne.
+Robert Holland, the founding trustee, was born and educated in Birmingham, has spent his working life in the advertising and marketing business and lives in Harborne.

 Robert was a pupil at St. Philip’s Grammar School and went on to further study at Birmingham Art College and Oxford Polytechnic (now Oxford Brookes University).